By Erik Leach, CISSP, SCF

-2. Continually Update Your Plan

-Cybersecurity is a dynamic science.
-Cyberattack strategies are continually evolving and new threats are constantly being introduced.
+Cyber security is a dynamic science.
+Cyber attack strategies are continually evolving and new threats are constantly being introduced.
 For instance, prior to 2014, a company would not have created a strategy to contend with a ransomware attack, as these types of extortions were almost nonexistent.
 Too often, these types of documented strategies are generic and are made simply to check a box that one has been created.
 An IRP that lacks definition and clarity will not be especially effective in the case of an actual attack.
-It is imperative to update your IRP regularly for several reasons such as the discovery of new types of threats and risks to your organization as well as mergers and acquisitions that your company has recently been involved.
+It is imperative to update your IRP regularly for several reasons such as the discovery of new types of cyber threats and risks to your organization as well as mergers and acquisitions that your company has recently been involved.
 Simple tasks such as updating personnel lists and contact information can eliminate potential confusion for times in which effective communication is essential.

 3. Define roles throughout and outside of your organization

 Although the discovery of an unauthorized port scan may initially only involve a technical response, an incident response of a full-blown data breach does not rest solely on the backs of the IT and Security departments.
 The responsibility for a data breach goes all the way to the top levels of an organization and it is C-level management that will be the face of a company’s IR.
 There should also be a predefined IR Team that will know to go into crisis level management and begin overseeing the required steps outlined in the IRP.
-This team will be highly dependent on the efforts of IT and cybersecurity personnel to carry out the outlined strategies to determine the scope severity of an attack.
+This team will be highly dependent on the efforts of IT and cyber security personnel to carry out the outlined strategies to determine the scope severity of a cyber attack.
 The contact information and roles of any outside personnel such as public relation or legal teams must be included as well.

 4. Test, test and test again

-two: